 National Office Staff

-The Cristo Rey Network national office is comprised of 16 subject matter experts, based in Chicago, who create and deliver programming that fuels the quality and vitality of the movement.
+The Cristo Rey Network national office is comprised of subject matter experts who design and deliver strategic programming that fuels the quality and vitality of the movement.

 - John P. Foley, S.J., Chair Emeritus and Chief Mission Officer

 - Brian D. Melton, Senior Vice President for External Relations and General Counsel

 - Corporate Work Study Program

 - Mission Support and Operations

 - Fundraising, Communications, Alumni Relations

 Elizabeth Goettl was named President of Cristo Rey Network in 2017.